Sourcing sustainable biomass

 The Sustainable Biomass Program

-Alternatively, suppliers can evidence the necessary sustainability requirements through Sustainable Biomass Program (SBP) certification.
-Drax was instrumental in the creation of SBP, which is a certification system for woody biomass.
+Suppliers can evidence the necessary sustainability requirements through Sustainable Biomass Program (SBP) certification, a certification system for woody biomass.

 SBP-certified material has been benchmarked by Ofgem to fully meet the UK sustainability requirements.
 We encourage our suppliers to progress from our own checks and third-party audits commissioned by Drax towards SBP certification.
-In 2019 93% of the woody biomass we sourced was SBP certified, an increase compared to 86% in 2018 and exceeding our target of 92% for 2019.
+In 2020, 99% of the woody biomass we sourced was SBP compliant.

 Forest Management Certification